 An existence which is essentially evolutionary is itself the justification for an evolution towards a more comprehensive existence.
 (Science and Ethics p.
 17)

 Huxley himself ...
 Romanes lecture

-Thomas Henry Huxley (1825–1895), English biologist and popular writer on science, leading champion of Darwinism in his day.
-The Romanes lectures, given in the Sheldonian Theatre in Oxford, were founded in 1891 by Huxley’s friend George Romanes (1848–1894), who was also a biologist.
+Thomas Henry Huxley (1825–1895), English biologist and popular writer on science, leading champion of Darwin’s theory of evolution in his day.
+The Romanes lectures, given in the Sheldonian Theatre in Oxford, were founded in 1891 by T. H. Huxley’s friend George Romanes (1848–1894), who was also a biologist.

-Professor Frost means that if a man of Huxley’s stature could find no better support for moral judgements than mere emotion, then surely no better support is available.
+Professor Frost means that if even a man of Huxley’s stature could find no better support for moral judgements than mere emotion, then surely no better support is available.
 Frost implies that emotions are absolutely futile.
 He also implies, in using the phrase “Huxley himself”, that Huxley’s views were broadly in line with his own; but this is demonstrably untrue.
-Huxley’s Romanes lecture, “Evolution and Ethics” (1893), was an eloquent call to follow the banner of ethics against evolution since it was clearly impossible to derive ethics from evolution.
-The words quoted by Frost can be found in a passage toward the end:
+Huxley’s Romanes lecture, “Evolution and Ethics” (1893), was an eloquent call to follow the banner of ethics against evolution – on the understanding that it was clearly impossible to derive ethics from evolution.
+The words quoted by Frost can be found in a passage toward the end of the lecture:

 ...the practice of that which is ethically best – what we call goodness or virtue – involves a course of conduct which, in all respects, is opposed to that which leads to success in the cosmic struggle for existence.
 In place of ruthless self-assertion it demands self-restraint; in place of thrusting aside, or treading down, all competitors, it requires that the individual shall not merely respect, but shall help his fellows; its influence is directed, not so much to the survival of the fittest, as to the fitting of as many as possible to survive.
 It repudiates the gladiatorial theory of existence.